 16 kWh per day * 30 days in a month = 480 kWh per month

 You’ll want to switch to a pool pump that gives you water circulation at the lowest wattage level and shortest run time.
-A variable speed pump can do that, using as little as 300 watts.
-Here’s the same calculation using a variable speed pump, assuming the same amount of run-time.
+A variable speed pump uses around 300 watts.
+Assuming it runs for 8 hours a day, you’ll use just 72 kWh per month with a variable speed pool pump.

 Appliance: Variable Speed Pool Pump